 A private tour includes up to ten people so going with another family and splitting costs can help.

 Get a Park Hopper pass

 Get a Park Hopper pass so that your Disney guide can take you to multiple Parks.
 When we go, we book a guide for one day, and we manage to knock out every ride we want to do at all four Parks.
 While it’s a long and pricey day, we only buy one day of Park tickets, which helps to offset the cost.
-And added bonus, then we have the rest of the vacation to relax at the hotel!
+As an added bonus, then we have the rest of the vacation to relax at the hotel!

 Reasons Not to Hire a Disney VIP Guide

 I don’t recommend using a Disney VIP guide if it’s your family’s first time at Disney World, or if you want the full Disney experience.
 Using a Disney guide provides a bit of a stripped-down, sanitized version, and is not indicative of the true Disney adventure.
 While it’s great to enter the Magic Kingdom through a more efficient side door, you skip the iconic Main Street entirely, and the same is true for the other Parks.
-Similarly, while no one enjoys waiting in line, there is something to be said for all of the ride details that have been incorporated into the lines themselves, so that for some rides, the wait time is part of ride experience itself.
+Similarly, while no one enjoys waiting in line, there is something to be said for all of the ride details that have been incorporated into the lines themselves, so that for some rides, the wait time is part of the ride experience itself.

 Don’t Use a Disney Guide if you have time to devote a full day at each park